Grapjas93/grapejuice/Readme.md

 **Promotion rework.** Units will not get bonus armor on promotion.
 They will receive a small heal, and (originally) ranged units will get a 10% bonus attack damage for all weapons.
 Melee only units have their default attack bonus on promotion (20%).

 **Technology changes.** Instead of 4 defensive upgrades for units there are now just 2.
 They give both a positive and a negative bonus.
 Example: Soldiers +3 crush, +1 hack and pierce resistance.
 50ms attack and 0.25 movement speed penalty.

+**Healers.** They now provide healing in any structure they are garrisoned in.